Montana Highway 200: Route description

 At its western end at the Idaho state line, MT 200 follows the Clark Fork River at the feet of the Cabinet Mountains eastward for 85 miles until it meets the Flathead River at MT 135.
 It then follows the Flathead River east for 25 miles to Sčilíp (formerly Dixon) where the Flathead River turns north.
 MT 200 continues east following the Jocko River for 6 miles and borders the CSKT Bison Range until it intersects with US 93 at Ravalli.
 The two highways share a 27 miles concurrency and travel south I-90, where they head east into Missoula.
 MT 200 follows I-90 through Missoula for 14 miles, with US 93 departing and US 12 joining the route along the way, leaving the interstate near Milltown.
 The highway runs parallel to the Blackfoot River and is subject to hazardous driving conditions in the winter, particularly due to black ice.
 From I-90, the road travels 74 miles east to Lincoln, and another 39 miles where it crosses Rogers Pass on the Continental Divide.
 It continues east for 21 miles to Bowman's Corner where it intersects US 287, and then another 30 miles to Sun River where it merges with US 89.
 The two highways travel for 8 miles east to I-15 near Vaughn, where they join the interstate and travel south for 12 miles to Great Falls.

 In Great Falls, MT 200 and US 89 leave I-15, where they become concurrent with MT 3, share a brief concurrency with I-315 (I-15 Business), and merge with US 87, following 10th Avenue South eastward through the city.
 The four routes of US 87, US 89, MT 3, and MT 200 share a 23 miles concurrency from Great Falls to Armington Junction (near Belt), where US 89 heads south and the three remaining routes continue east for 65 miles.
 At Eddie's Corner (near Moore), the routes meet US 191 where MT 3 and US 191 share a common alignment to Harlowton.
 US 87, US 191, and MT 200 share a 14 miles concurrency to Lewistown, where US 191 heads north, and US 87/MT 200 continue another 34 miles to Grass Range.
 At Grass Range, MT 200 and US 87 end their 135 miles concurrency and MT 200 continues east for 98 miles to MT 59 in Jordan.
-MT 200 continues 68 miles east to Circle where it intersects MT 13 and MT 200S (an auxiliary route that connects MT 200 with Glendive).
-It continues 71 miles east until it intersects MT 16 and MT 23, where MT 16 and MT 200 head north into Sydney and share a 2.5 miles concurrency.
+MT 200 continues 68 miles east to Circle where it intersects MT 13 and MT 200S (an auxiliary route that connects MT 200 with Glendive and Interstate 94).
+It continues 71 miles east until it intersects MT 16 and MT 23, where MT 16 and MT 200 head north into Sidney and share a 2.5 miles concurrency.
 MT 200 leaves Sydney and travels northeast for 11 miles to Fairview, where it turns east and crosses into North Dakota.

 MT 200 follows the following MDT corridors: